 The Compensation Committee of the Board of Directors is the supervisory and governing body for the Syngenta compensation policy and practices for members of the Executive Committee and members of the Board of Directors.
 It has the responsibility to propose, determine and review compensation and benefits in accordance with the authorization levels set out below.
-The Committee consists of four independent non-executive Directors.
 The Committee does not include any members with interlinked company mandates.
-The Chief Executive Officer (CEO) is invited to meetings of the Committee except when his own compensation is reviewed.
-The Chairman and the Vice Chairman do not attend the meeting when the Committee reviews and agrees proposals for the Board of Directors covering their own compensation.
+The Chairman of the Board and the Chief Executive Officer (CEO) are invited to meetings of the Committee except when their own compensation is reviewed.
+The Vice Chairman does not attend any meetings when the Committee reviews and agrees proposals for the Board of Directors covering his compensation.